-If a complaint or allegation is made against a member of staff, volunteer or artist and a decision is made that it should be taken forward, the individual concerned will be made aware of their rights under both employment law and the NWT's internal disciplinary procedures.
+If a complaint or allegation is made against a member of staff, volunteer or artist and a decision is made that it should be taken forward, the individual concerned will be made

 An alleged abuser and a person thought to have been abused both have the right to confidentiality under the Data Protection Act 1998.
 Any possible criminal investigation could be compromised if information is inappropriately shared, and it could also have a potentially devastating effect on the lives of all those concerned.